Rated “best outdoor camp in the country” by Outside Magazine

-Sanborn Western Camps is a outdoor adventure residental camp in Colorado.
-Sanborn provides a unique opportunity to benefit from quality time spent in the natural world as a teacher, mentor and friend to kids from all over the world.
+Sanborn Western Camps is an outdoor adventure residential camp in Colorado.
+Sanborn provides a unique opportunity to benefit from quality time spent in the natural world as a teacher, mentor, and friend to kids from all over the world.
 We give kids the opportunity to grow as young men and women while climbing 14ers, riding horses and living together in the outdoors.

 Sanborn Western Camps is located at elevation of 8600 ft in the Rocky Mountains of central Colorado, 35 miles west of Colorado Springs.